-Element Description Note A Note element is a textual annotation that can be attached to a set of elements of any other type.
-Constraint A Constraint is a form of Note, identifying a constraint on other elements.
+Element Description Note A Note element is a textual annotation that can be attached to a set of elements of any other type. ♂ Constraint A Constraint is a form of Note, identifying a constraint on other elements.
 A Text Element A Text element is a textual annotation that is similar to a Note, however has no boarder or background color.
-Diagram Legend A Legend element provides a key to the colors and line thicknesses you have used to distinguish between element and/or connector groupings on the diagram. छ। Diagram Notes On a diagram, it is possible to display a customized text box called the Diagram Properties Note, which automatically shows the diagram properties.
+Diagram Legend A Legend element provides a key to the colors and line thicknesses you have used to distinguish between element and/or connector groupings on the diagram.
+Diagram Notes On a diagram, it is possible to display a customized text box called the Diagram Properties Note, which automatically shows the diagram properties.
 Hyperlink A Hyperlink element is a special kind of Text element that, when double-clicked, opens the configured target object such as a document, web page or diagram.
 Artifact An Artifact is any physical piece of information used or produced by a system.

-✓ Requirement A Requirement element captures the details of a system requirement. ₹ 1 Issue An Issue element represents an item of concern (that might or might not arise) or a failure to meet a defined requirement in the current system.
-Change A Change element represents a change in the defined requirements for the current system and can be used to request and manage the change process. ■ Boundary A System Boundary element is a non-UML element used to define conceptual boundaries.
+■ Information Item An Information Item element represents an abstraction of data, which data can be conveyed between two objects.
+Boundary A System Boundary element is a non-UML element used to define conceptual boundaries.
 TM Image An Image is a System Boundary element that automatically has an Alternate Image defined.